 pg_basebackup - take a base backup of a PostgreSQL cluster

-pg_basebackup is used to take base backups of a running PostgreSQL database cluster.
-These are taken without affecting other clients to the database, and can be used both for point-in-time recovery (see Section 25.3 ) and as the starting point for a log shipping or streaming replication standby servers (see Section 26.2 ).
+pg_basebackup is used to take a base backup of a running PostgreSQL database cluster.
+The backup is taken without affecting other clients of the database, and can be used both for point-in-time recovery (see Section 26.3 ) and as the starting point for a log-shipping or streaming-replication standby server (see Section 27.2 ).

-pg_basebackup makes a binary copy of the database cluster files, while making sure the system is put in and out of backup mode automatically.
+pg_basebackup makes an exact copy of the database cluster's files, while making sure the server is put into and out of backup mode automatically.
 Backups are always taken of the entire database cluster; it is not possible to back up individual databases or database objects.
-For individual database backups, a tool such as pg_dump must be used.
+For selective backups, another tool such as pg_dump must be used.

 The backup is made over a regular

-one session available for the backup and one for WAL streaming (if used).
+least one walsender for the backup plus one for WAL streaming (if used).